 Actionable takeaway: See if a grandparent is willing to open a 529 for your student and use that in the third calendar year of school (so for a student starting in Fall 2018, start using grandparents 529s in 2020, because in the student's senior year of 2021-2022, 2019 income is reported).
 The ideal case is if the parent has no 529s in lieu of the grandparent having them.

 Note: This can work with any other relative like aunts and uncles, but it's most common to find grandparents willing to pitch in for college costs.

 Student Assets and Income are Assessed at a Much Higher Rate than Parental Assets

 After filling out the long FAFSA form, there is another form to calculate the EFC.
 As I discussed previously, parental assets and income are assessed on a progressive scale, with the top rates being 5.64% and 47%, respectively.
 However, the rates for student assets and income are 20% and 50%, respectively.
-Furthermore, the rates for student assets and income are not done on a progressive scale.
-They are flat rate.
-Student assets have no allowances; all assets are assessed at 50%.
+Furthermore, the rates for student assets and income are not done on a progressive scale, but are flat rate.
 Student income has allowances (that is, an amount that can be excluded from income) for income and Social Security taxes paid, plus and additional $6420.
 That is, if a student earned $8000 and paid $500 in income and Social Security taxes, the first $6920 ($6420 + $500) of income is not assessed, and the remaining $1080 is assessed at 50%.

 SEPP Looks Slightly Better in Light of FAFSA